ScottyVG/TetrisJS/README.md

-# drMario
+# TetrisJS

-drMario is my personal project to practice material taught during Galvanize quarter 1 web development immersive program.
+TetrisJS is my personal project to practice material taught during Galvanize quarter 1 web development immersive program.
 This project will attempt to recreate the original nes videogame in a browser.

 This project will be built with HTML, CSS, JavaScript, phaser.io, webGL & Canvas.